-The Effects of Lack of Sleep: Sleep Deprivation Symptoms & Treatment
+The Health Effects of Lack of Sleep: Sleep Deprivation Symptoms & Treatment

 Keep in mind, though, that these are general recommendations.
 Paying attention to how you feel during the day is still the best approach to assess how much sleep you need.